webex/webrtc-core/README.md

 # webrtc-media-core

-Handles the WebRTC core functionality.
+Handles the WebRTC core functionality and provides media helper function on browser.

 ## Development